swissmanu/mse-thesis/content/thesis.md

 ## Debugging as a Process

 Layman et al. [@Layman_Diep_Nagappan_Singer_Deline_Venolia_2013] looked into how engineers debug programs.
 They formalized an iterative process model for the activity of debugging.
 During this process, engineers define and refine a hypothesis on the cause that triggered an unexpected behavior in a program.
 Ultimately, the process tries to validate that hypothesis.
 The debugging process after Layman et al. consists of three steps: Engineers start to (i) collect context information on the current situation (e.g., which particular program statements might be involved or what input caused the failure).
 This information then allows the software engineers to formulate a hypothesis on how the failure situation might be resolved.
-Next, with the intent to validate their hypothesis, they (ii) instrument the program, e.g., by adding breakpoints or modifying source code.
-They then (iii) test this modified system according to their debugging hypothesis.
+Next, they (ii) instrument the program, e.g., by adding breakpoints or modifying source code, to validate their hypothesis.
+They then (iii) test this modified system.
 This step either proves their hypothesis correct, ending the debugging process, or yields new information for another iteration of hypothesis refinement and testing.

 ## Developer Experience